arcus-azure/arcus.webapi/docs/preview/03-Features/security/auth/shared-access-key.md

 For this setup to work, an Arcus secret store is required as the provided secret name (in this case `"shared-access-key-name"`) will be looked up.
 See [our official documentation](https://security.arcus-azure.net/features/secret-store/) for more information about setting this up.

+> 💡 This authentication mechanism supports multiple secret versions so that many different versions of a single configured secret are checked during authentication.
+See [our official documentation]() for more information on how to configured your secret as 'versioned' in the secret store.

 ## Enforce shared access key authentication per controller or operation

 ### Introduction